textileio/community/docs/tutorials/go/getting-started.md

 ## Hub user authorization

-In order for your users to access Hub-backed Buckets and ThreadDB APIs, they need to identify themselves with a `thread.Token` (JWT), which can be requested with the ThreadDB client as shown below.
+Users access Hub-backed Buckets and ThreadDB APIs by identifying themselves with a `thread.Token` (JWT), which can be requested with the ThreadDB client as shown below:

 ```go
 package main